Assistant Dean for Student Affairs and Diversity Initiatives

 JD, 2007, UALR William H. Bowen School of Law

-Rejena Grotjohn currently serves at the Assistant Dean of Student Affairs where she manages the law school’s academic advising and academic support programs, bar preparation services and student life programming.
+Rejena Grotjohn currently serves at the Assistant Dean of Student Affairs and Diversity Initiatives.
+She manages the law school’s academic advising and academic support programs, bar preparation services and student life programming.
 Ms. Grotjohn was a civil litigator before being appointed to the faculty of the University of Arkansas at Monticello, where she served six years as an assistant professor of criminal justice.
 She joined the law school in 2014 as Director of Bar Success Services and Institute of Law Teaching and Learning Fellow.

 Rejena Grotjohn graduated in 2007 with honors from the William H. Bowen School of Law.
 While a student at Bowen, Ms. Grotjohn was named National Best Advocate at the 2006 National Black Law Students Association Mock Trial Competition and the National Association of Women Lawyers’ 2007 Woman Lawyer of the Year.